praveen-sivadasan/Spring/SpringRest/RestAWS/README.md

-# Deploy a Spring Rest application in AWS using Elastic BeanStalk
+# Deploy a Spring Rest application on AWS platform using Elastic BeanStalk and Amazon RDS

 ### Create a Spring Rest application
 1. Develop a Spring Rest application using eclipse IDE or Spring Tool Suite.